 An Option Intent shall become irrevocable by the Swaption Buyer as from the Submission Time.

-For the avoidance of doubt, a Matched Buyer (or its Exercise Delegation Beneficiary if applicable) shall not be able to require a Force Submission after 4.00 p.m.
-(London time), including if the relevant Option Intent is deemed illogical further to EEP Controls carried out at or after 4.00 p.m.
-(London time).
+For the avoidance of doubt, a Matched Buyer (or its Exercise Delegation Beneficiary if applicable) shall not be able to require a Force Submission after the Submission Deadline, including if the relevant Option Intent is deemed illogical further to EEP Controls carried out at or after the Submission Deadline.

 The deemed time of delivery of the Swaption Notice in respect of the relevant Exercise Cleared Transaction shall be the Submission Time specified by the EEP in respect of such Option Intent.